 The Gold Coast is of course famous for white sandy beaches and many of the world’s best beach breaks; but one shouldn’t forget that our many headlands also provide some of the best beach walks.

-We’ve strolled every break from Fingal to The Spit and have narrowed it down to the Top 3 best beach walks on the Coast.
-Each of these are sure to relax the mind and body and set the scene for spectacular photos.
+We’ve strolled every break from Fingal to The Spit and have narrowed it down to the Top 3 best coastal walks on the Gold Coast.
+Each of these are sure to relax the mind, body and soul and set the scene for spectacular photos.
 Here are the results of the best beach walks the Gold Coast has to offer.

 Beginning at the southern end of Coolangatta Beach, at the Tweed Heads-Coolangatta Surf Club, this walk wraps around Pat Fagan Park, sweeps along Greenmount Beach, continues to Snapper Rocks and finishes atop of Rainbow Bay.
 This is easily the Gold Coast’s best beach walk.
-This 1.4 kilometer walk would take around 18 mins from start to end, yet there’s no need to rush.
+This 1.4 kilometre hike takes around 18 mins from start to end, yet there’s no need to rush.
 The diverse terrain on this short walk keeps the senses alive and provides ample photo opportunities, but don’t be intimidated.

 2. Burleigh Headland

 This national park was once home to Aboriginal people who are the traditional owners of the land.
 It is therefore rich in history and naturally should be respected.
 One option is to park at the top of Goodwin Terrace and making your way around to the Tallebudgera side of the Headland.
 Alternatively, you could park at the Jellurgal Aboriginal Cultural Centre and trek your way up to Burleigh Point.
 There are two ways of getting between these points – the oceanview walk or the rainforest walk.